GAVISCON COOL LIQUID

 If symptoms do not improve after seven days, the clinical situation should be

-into account when a highly restricted salt diet is recommended. e.g. in some cases of
+taken into account when a highly restricted salt diet is recommended. e.g. in

-taken in treating patients with hypercalcaemia, nephrocalcinosis and recurrent calcium
+needs to be taken in treating patients with hypercalcaemia, nephrocalcinosis

-(E216) which may cause allergic reactions (possibly delayed).
+parahydroxybenzoate (E216) which may cause allergic reactions (possibly

 Interaction with other medicinal products and other forms of interaction

-administration of other medicinal products, especially tetracyclines, digoxine,
+the administration of other medicinal products, especially tetracyclines,

 Gaviscon can be used during pregnancy, if clinically needed.